albertqi/logical-clocks/README.md

 # CS 262: Logical Clocks

+Design choices and key takeaways are written in notebook.md.

 ## Build Information

 This project uses CMake to generate build files.
 All you need is cmake, make (or your build system of choice), and a working c++ compiler.